5 Pros and Cons of Living Together Before Marriage

 3. It’s a good option for people who don’t believe in marriage

 Moving in with your partner because you or your lover doesn’t believe in marriage.
-Some people think that marriage is only for formality, and there’s really no reason for it other than giving you a hard time if ever they choose to call it quits.
+Some people think that marriage is only for formality, and there’s no reason for it other than giving you a hard time if they call it quits.

 4. The couple won’t have to go through a messy divorce if they break up